LukeWood/bocas/README.md

 Typically, a research work will have many Tasks: where the overall goal of the paper is to benchmark a new Tactic's ability at solving a variety of tasks.

+`ml-experiments` is structured around this idea: you will have at least one Task, and each Task may be solved by numerous tactics.
-As such, I recommend breaking your project down at the `Task` level, structuring your paper's artifact with splits made on the `Task` level.
+As such, I recommend breaking your codebase down at the `Task` level, structuring your paper's artifact with splits made on the `Task` level.
 For example, a classification paper might have the structure: